A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 What I like:

-High customer satisfaction rating – over 90%, 4.5⭐ with 250+ online reviews
+High customer satisfaction rating – over 87%, 4.6⭐ with 1,500+ online reviews (all sizes combined).

 Made of rubber – rubber is a great material for absorbing shock and reducing vibrations & noise (think of how smooth & quiet a car ride is, all things considered).
-The shock absorbing quality is good for your joints & bones as well as for your floor
+The shock absorbing quality is good for your joints & bones as well as for your floor.

-It’s a green American product – the rubber used for these mats is recycled from US car & truck tires
+It’s a green American product – the rubber used for these mats is recycled from US car & truck tires.

-Available in ⅜” thickness – it was the only treadmill mat out of the 15+ I handled that was ⅜” thick, as everybody else went from a quarter inch down to a measly 1/10”
+Available in ⅜” thickness – it was the only treadmill mat out of the 15+ I handled that was ⅜” thick, as everybody else went from a quarter inch down to a measly 1/10”.

-(⅜” is a good minimum thickness for runners, big treadmills, & heavy-footed people)
+(⅜” is a good minimum thickness for runners, big treadmills, & heavy-footed people.)

-It’s 4 feet wide and is available in various lengths – from 3’ to 10’
+It’s 4 feet wide and is available in various lengths – from 3’ to 10’.

 Best Treadmill Mat for Carpet